hoon-node/Node-Setup/Speedrun Any%.md

 * You will be asked to set IP rules.
 No is the recommended answer.
 * You will be asked to choose a name for your node (moniker).
 The answer has to be more than 4 letters.
 * You will be asked to set a price for your node.
 Where 1 DVPN = 1000000udpvn.
 Your answer must include udvpn after the numbers (e.g. 500000udvpn).
 * You will be asked to choose a key name.
-You can't recover existing wallets with this script.
+You can also choose to recover existing wallets with this script after the script is done scripting.
-* Once the script is finnished save your mnemonic, starting command and (node)wallet address.
+* Once the script is finnished save your mnemonic, starting command and (node)wallet address (neither will be shown again).
-* Before running your starting command you need to restart the machine and also fund your wallet.
+* You need to restart/start a new session before continuing.
+* You need to be root user to import your wallet (if applicable).
+* To start then ode you need to be root user.

 ‎